ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

         +-------------+---------------------+

 - ``cmd_runner_fmt.as_optval()``
-    It receives one parameter ``arg``, the function returns the string concatenation of ``arg`` and ``value``.
+    This method receives one parameter ``arg``, the function returns the string concatenation of ``arg`` and ``value``.

     - Creation: